ArunimaAnand/Local-Edge-Agent/README.md

 # Local Agent

 An Edge Agent framework built in pure Python that connects to an edge language model server.
-- Connects to a local language model server (AnythingLLM, LM Studio, and Nexa)
+- Connects to local language model servers: AnythingLLM, LM Studio, and Nexa
-- Supports tool use to expand language model capabilities
 - Easily extensible with custom tools

 ## Quick Start